-A WARNING ELECTRICAL SHOCK HAZARD.
-Failure to follow this warning could result in personal injury, death and/or property damage.
+Failure to follow this warning could result in personal injury, and/or death.

 Turn off electric power supply at disconnect switch or service panel before removing any access or service panel from unit.

 The annual inspection should include cleaning as required to ensure efficient operation of the unit.
 To simplify access, remove all access panels and the top from the unit if possible.